Keith Sequeira

 Keith Sequeira (born 30 April 1980) is an Indian actor, former model and VJ.
 He modeled for Raymond's The Complete Man campaign before gaining popularity as VJ Keith on B4U.
 He featured in the music video "Shake It Daddy" with Ayesha Takia and played the lead role in the soap opera Dekho Magar Pyaar Se on Star Plus.
 He made his movie debut with Sixteen (2013) and acted in Calendar Girls (2015).
 He was a contestant in the reality television show Bigg Boss 9.

+Education

+Keith completed his schooling at St. Columba's School, and later earned degree in Economics.
+He then moved to London, where he studied fashion at the London College of Fashion.
+He was also actively involved in theatre during school and college days, laying the foundation for an acting career.

 Career

+After returning from London, he involved in radio production work and brief work in event management.

+Modelling and VJ

 Sequeira modelled for Raymond's The Complete Man campaign.
 He then became a B4U VJ and hosted several shows, gaining popularity as "VJ Keith".
 He has also anchored several lifestyle shows on TV, including AXN’s Men 2.0, Thailand t-off, VH1's Club Class, live coverage of Super Fight League on Star Sports.

+Movies and Television

 Sequeira made his film debut with Sixteen directed by Raj Purohit in 2013.
 He also played Officer Roy in the television serial Diya Aur Baati Hum.

-Keith in Bigg Boss 9
+Bigg Boss 9

 Sequeira was among the fourteen contestants in the ninth season of the reality television show Bigg Boss, which began airing in October 2015.
 Keith Sequeira had to leave the show midway through due to a family emergency but he made his reentry to Bigg Boss House as the birthday gift of Rochelle Rao.